top of page

 instructed by molly nelko

 Printmaking has been around for a long time!
 It is a widely used form of art with many unique and enjoyable variations.
 Join us in February to delve into some of the basics.
-Students will explore the tools and the process of monotypes, block printing, and screen printing.
-Your registration fee covers all 3 days of this multi-day workshop, and all supplies are included.
+Students will explore the tools and the process of block printing, screen printing, and Gelli printing.
+All supplies are included.

 let's learn together